-- A indicates superior work. - B indicates good work.

-- C indicates average work. - D indicates the minimum standard for passing. - F indicates failure to achieve a passing quality of work. - I indicates that a student's required work is incomplete and is given at the discretion of the instructor for good and sufficient reason.
-A grade of "I" automatically becomes "F" unless the deficiency is made up before the last day of regular class the following semester. - W indicates that the student officially withdrew from the course. - S indicates credit for work done under the Satisfactory-Unsatisfactory policy (below) which will not carry quality credits or affect the GPA. - U indicates unsatisfactory work in a non-graded course and calculates as an "F" in the GPA. - CR indicates credit awarded, but not calculated in the GPA.
+- A indicates superior work. - B indicates good work. - C indicates average work. - D indicates the minimum standard for passing. - F indicates failure to achieve a passing quality of work. - I indicates that a student's required work is incomplete and is given at the discretion of the instructor for good and sufficient reason.
+A grade of "I" automatically becomes "F" unless the deficiency is made up before the last day of regular class the following semester.
+N indicates that the student officially withdrew from the course. - W indicates that the student officially withdrew from the course.
+S indicates credit for work done under the Satisfactory-Unsatisfactory policy (below) which - will not carry quality credits or affect the GPA. - U indicates unsatisfactory work in a non-graded course and calculates as an "F" in the GPA. - CR indicates credit awarded, but not calculated in the GPA.